MicrosoftDocs/cpp-docs.it-it/docs/c-runtime-library/reference/crtsetdebugfillthreshold.md

 ### <a name="parameters"></a>Parametri

 *newThreshold*<br/>
-Nuova dimensione di soglia in byte.
+Nuova dimensione della soglia in byte.

 ## <a name="return-value"></a>Valore restituito